lesfieres/api-services/README.md

 # api-services

-JS services to connect to REST APIs
+JS services to connect to REST APIs.